-Right click the mesh collider that’s on the quad (in the inspector panel) then remove it by clicking “remove component.”
+Right click the mesh collider that’s on the quad from the Inspector panel.
+Then remove it by clicking Remove Component.

-Now add the box collider by clicking “add component” and searching “box collider.”
-The default added box collider is still too thin, so click the “edit collider” button to edit it.
+Now add the box collider by clicking Add Component, and searching “box collider” The default added box collider is still too thin, so click the Edit Collider button to edit.
 When it’s pressed in, you can adjust the size using the x, y and z values or the elements in the scene editor.
 For our example, we want to extend the box collider a little behind the quad.
 In the scene editor, drag the box collider from the back, outwards (see the image below).
-What this will do is allow the user to not only use their finger, but their entire hand to scroll.
+This lets the user not only use their finger, but their entire hand to scroll.

 Make it interactive.
-Since we want to interact with the quad directly, we want to use the “near interaction touchable” component (we also used this in Lesson 4 for playing music from the octa).
-Click “add component” and search for “near interaction touchable” and select it, as shown in the images below.
+Since we want to interact with the quad directly, we want to use the Near Interaction Touchable component that we used this in Lesson 4 for playing music from the Octa object.
+Click Add Component, and search for “near interaction touchable” and select it as shown in the images below.

-In the hand interaction pan script, the “lock horizontal” and “lock vertical” checkboxes will lock the movements, respectively.
-The wrap texture settings will make the texture (texture mapping) follow the user's pan movements.
-For this example, we are going to check that box.
-There is also “velocity active” which, if unchecked, the pan gesture will not work.
+In the Hand interaction Pan script, the Lock Horizontal and Lock Vertical checkboxes locks movements, respectively.
+The Wrap Texture settings makes the texture (texture mapping) follow the user's pan movements.
+For this example, you'll check that box.
+There is also Velocity Active, which, if unchecked, the pan gesture will not work.
 Check this box as well.
-Now you should have a pan-enabled quad.
+Now you will have a pan-enabled quad.

 Next, we will learn how to pan 3D objects.

-Right click the quad object, select 3D object then click “cube.”
+Right click the quad object, select 3D object, and click Cube.
 Scale the cube so that it’s roughly x = 0.1, y = 0.1 and z = 0.1.
-Copy that cube 3 times (by right clicking the cube and pressing duplicate, or by pressing control/command D).
-Space them out evenly.
-Your scene should look similar to the picture below.
+Copy that cube three times by right clicking the cube and pressing duplicate, or by pressing control/command D. Space them out evenly.
+Your scene should look similar to the image below.

-- Select the quad again, and under the hand interaction pan script, we want to set the pan actions to each of the cubes.
-Under “pan event receivers” we want to specify the number of objects that are receiving the event.
-Since there are 4 cubes, type “4” and press enter.
-4 empty fields should appear.
+- Select the quad again, and under the hand interaction pan script, set the pan actions to each of the cubes.
+Under Pan Event Receivers, we want to specify the number of objects receiving the event.
+Since there are four cubes, type “4” and press enter.
+Four empty fields should appear.

-Add the “move with pan” script to all of the cubes.
-To do this, press and hold control/command and select each object.
-Then, in the inspector panel, click “add component” and search for “move with pan.”
-Click the script and it will be added to each cube.
-Now the 3D objects will move with your pan gesture!
+Add the Move with Pan script to all of the cubes by pressing and holding control/command, and select each object.
+From the Inspector panel, click Add Component, and search for “move with pan.”
+Click the script, and it is added to each cube.
+Now the 3D objects will move with your pan gesture.
 If you remove the mesh render on your quad, you should now have an invisible quad where you can pan through a list of 3D objects.

-In this chapter, we will explore how to enable eye tracking in our demo.
-We will slowly spin our 3D menu items when they are being gazed upon with eye gaze.
+In this section, we will explore how to enable eye tracking in our demo.
+We will slowly spin our 3D menu items when they are being gazed upon with your eye gaze.
 We will also trigger a fun effect when the gazed-upon item is selected.

-Ensure the Mixed Reality Toolkit profiles are properly configured.
+Ensure the MRTK profiles are properly configured.
 As of this writing, the mixed reality toolkit profile configuration does not include eye tracking capabilities by default.
 To add eye tracking capabilities, follow the instructions in the "Setting up the MRTK profiles required for Eye Tracking" section as outlined in the Mixed Reality Toolkit Documentation.
-Ensure that eye tracking is properly configured by following any remaining steps in the documentation link above, including enabling eye tracking in GazeProvider (component attached to camera) and enabling simulation of eye tracking in the Unity editor.
-Note that future version of the MRTK may include eye tracking by default.
+Ensure that eye tracking is properly configured by following any remaining steps in the documentation link above, including enabling eye tracking in GazeProvider (the component attached to camera), and enabling the simulation of eye tracking in the Unity editor.
+Note that future versions of the MRTK might include eye tracking by default.